Antvirf/data-scraping-system/README.md

 - Kubernetes RBAC configs
 - Application performance analytics tooling
 - Kubernetes dashboard
+- If a frontend can be SPA, host it on GitHub pages?
 - Data pipeline where Python/Airflow crawls data, puts into storage, picked up by Airflow or Spark, reformatted and pushed to DB
 - Thorough tests for EVERYTHING